charle692/aviary-tokens/.github/CONTRIBUTING.md

 ## Restricted development

 All work done in this repository is intended to only be members of the Phoenix team, as this is a critical part of our design system infrastructure.
-If you require [changes/feature requests](https://github.com/Fullscript/aviary-tokens/blob/.github/CONTRIBUTING.md#requesting-updates) or are reporting [bugs](https://github.com/Fullscript/aviary-tokens/blob/.github/CONTRIBUTING.md#bugs)
+We welcome any [requests for changes or features](https://github.com/Fullscript/aviary-tokens/blob/.github/CONTRIBUTING.md#requesting-updates) or [bug reports](https://github.com/Fullscript/aviary-tokens/blob/.github/CONTRIBUTING.md#bugs).

 ## Bugs